Shiratamako is a glutinous rice flour (sweet rice flour) made from mochigome, Japanese short-grain glutinous rice.

 Where To Buy

-You can buy shiratamako at Asian and Japanese grocery stores.
-You can also buy it on Amazon!
+You can buy it at Asian and Japanese grocery stores and even on Amazon!

 Substitutions

-There are rice flours made with long-grain rice, but they are not great substitutions.
-The textures and flavors of this rice flour are not suitable for Japanese sweets.
+There are rice flours made with long-grain rice and other Asian rice varieties, but they are not great substitutions.
+The textures and flavors are unsuitable for Japanese sweets.

-Joshinko, another Japanese rice flour, is made of non-glutinous short-grain rice for eating (uruchimai 粳米).
+Joshinko is another Japanese rice flour made of non-glutinous short-grain rice for eating (uruchimai 粳米).
 It’s also used for some wagashi but doesn’t yield the chewy, sticky, mochi-like texture.

 Wish to learn more about Japanese cooking?
 Sign up for our free newsletter to receive cooking tips & recipe updates!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.